Man hurt following disturbance in north-east town - Evening Express

-A man has been injured following an incident in a north-east town.
+Police have launched a probe after a man was injured following an incident in a north-east town.

 A man was injured and received medical treatment at the scene, although he was not taken to hospital.

-Residents reported seeing dog units at the corner of King Street and Ugie Street.
+Residents reported seeing police dog units at the corner of King Street and Ugie Street in Peterhead after the incident.

 “A man was found to have been injured and received medical treatment.